bateskevin/PSAtlas/docs/Students.md

 * Read the Task in the Console
 * Edit your code according to the Task in the console
-* Save your code in the ISE
+* Save your code in the editor
 * now you can run a test

 ## Test your code